 Clinical nutritionist Suzie Sawyer (opens in new tab) says this style of eating is very different to most of the other diets out there, and that's why it works.
 "Intermittent fasting works by increasing the period when your body has burned through the calories eaten during your last meal and begins burning fat," she explains.
 "If you are someone who eats three meals a day, plus snacks, and you don't exercise much, then every time you eat, you are running on those calories and not burning your fat stores."

 What is the 16:8 diet?

-The 16:8 diet stems from the book 8 Hour Diet by author David Zinczenko and editor-in-chief of Men's Health Peter Moore, who suggested that a longer fasting time between eating gives the body the time it needs to process the food and burn away extra fat.
+The 16:8 stems from the 8-Hour Diet book by author David Zinczenko (opens in new tab) and Peter Moore (opens in new tab), former editor-in-chief of Men's Health.
+The two created the plan off the back of the popular 5:2 diet, with the main difference being the longer fasting time between eating sessions.
+This, they say, gives the body the time it needs to process food and burn away extra fat.

 How does the 16:8 diet work?

 The 16:8 diet works on an hourly basis, so each day you eat within an 8-hour time frame and then fast for the remaining 16 hours.
 This works for weight loss as it "helps you eat fewer calories while boosting metabolism slightly," says Sawyer.

 She adds, "It's a very effective tool to lose weight and visceral fat.
 After hours without food, the body exhausts its sugar stores and starts burning fat - sometimes referred to as 'metabolic switching'."